apartresearch/Probing-Learned-Feedback-Patterns/README.md

 cd Interpreting-Reward-Models
 pip install .
 ```

-## Warning
-Repository is undergoing construction / changes for some weeks, most functionality should be back up by end of May.

 ## Repository structure.
 This repo is structured so that RLHF models are trained under `src/rlhf_model_training`.